 Chief Sidney Peters, Glooscap Mi’kmaw Nation

 Chief Terrance Paul, Membertou Mi’kmaw Nation

-Chief Paul Prosper, Paqtnkek Mi’kmaw Nation
+Chief (Interim) Tma Francis, Paqtnkek Mi’kmaw Nation

 Chief Andrea Paul, Pictou Landing Mi’kmaw Nation